How long to Wait to Put Wall Decals on Newly Painted Walls and Can You Reuse Dali Decals?

 Most of the time if you remove a wall decal, you will stretch the material, thus decreasing the adhesion of the stretched material.
 If you put it on a textured wall, often it will lift paint flecks and plaster when you remove the sticker, also decreasing the adhesiveness of the vinyl.

-On a general note, vinyl decals are rarely reuseable.
+On a general note, vinyl decals are rarely reusable.
 If you get a removable decal or a static cling decal, these can be removed and re-used to some degree, although adhesion will tend to decline after the first usage.

 Static cling decals particularly lose elasticity over time, and the thinner the static cling material, the sooner it will lose the ability to be reapplied.
 Static cling materials use plasticizers to maintain a soft and supple surface that will adhere to glass, acrylic, or very smooth painted surfaces.
 Over time, static cling material loses this suppleness and hence its re-usability as well.

 Removable or repositionable decal adhesives are now available from Visigraph at a wholesale pricing.
 The degree of removability varies from 6 months to 3 years.
 Some decal materials are employed only for interior use, and some for both.
 Obviously, any decal that can be used out-of-doors can also be used indoors.